Forests Our Lifeline

 • Drought-resistant plants

-Cone-bearing trees with needle-like leaves make up coniferous forests.
-You can also refer to these trees as conifers.
+Coniferous Forests consist of cone-bearing trees with needle-like leaves, commonly known as conifers.
 Cedar, fir, pine, redwood, etc. are some of the most common trees in coniferous forests.

-These forests occur in temperate forests and alpine vegetation, found in the Himalayan & higher altitudinal regions.
+These forests are found mainly in temperate forests and alpine vegetation, found in the Himalayan and higher altitudinal regions.

 Features: